Just like almost everything else in the house, the refrigerator can pose a danger to your child.

 The Promise: Hold Standard style fridge doors closed with the help of a padlock.
 Durable and very difficult for a child to break

 In Practice: Stands up to what it promises, the sturdiest purpose-made fridge lock I have come across, I am yet to meet a child who can beat it.
-The downside is that it does require a padlock to hold shut and it is on the pricey side.
+The downside is that it does require a padlock to hold shut and it is on the expensive side.

 Clip Strap Fridge Lock